Interviews With Traders

 Tell us about your trading routine.

-- In the morning at about 6:30 am I go through the most important news of the day.
-Then I look for setups and open some pending orders.
+- In the morning, at about 6:30 am, I go through the day’s most important news.
+Then, I look for setups and open some pending orders.
 Usually, I go to work and do not have time to monitor the trades.
-During the day some of these orders will be triggered.
+During the day, some of these orders will be triggered.
 I hold an open trade for about 7-8 hours.
-During the night I do not trade and switch off my computer.
+During the night, I do not trade or switch off my computer.

 How do you manage risk in your trading?
 Do you have a risk management Technique you can explain?

-- Every trade has a stop loss, which is based on the average true range.
+- Every trade has a stop loss based on the average true range.
 I never risk more than 1,5% of the total equity per trade.
 I try to stick to a leverage of 1:5.
-So for a 10 000 USD account, my usual position size is about 0,1-0,15 lots.
+So for a 10,000 USD account, my usual position size is about 0,1-0,15 lots.

-What was your biggest challenge in trading, and how had you overcome this?
+What was your biggest challenge in trading, and how did you overcome this?

 - The biggest challenge is to stick to my trading plan.
-Whenever trading gets emotional with feelings like greed or fear this will affect the quality of my trades.
+Whenever trading gets emotional with feelings like greed or fear, this will affect the quality of my trades.
 In the first years, I used to spend too much time with entries.
-Now it is a minor issue.
-I spend the most time with position sizing, pending orders and exits.
+Now, it is a minor issue.
+I spend the most time on position sizing, pending orders, and exits.

 What was the key moment of your trading career?

-- During the Indus world championship finals 2017, I understood that it is not sufficient to have a good trading plan.
-It is important to experience drawdown periods and take your own lesson out of it.
+- During the Indus World Championship Finals 2017, I understood that having a good trading plan is not sufficient.
+It is essential to experience drawdown periods and take your lesson out of it.
 Taking small losses is healthy for your account.

 In your opinion, what are the most important characteristics for maintaining a steady trading Career?

 - Patience: Do not impose your will on the market.
 Small leverage about 1:5.
-Do not trade during major news events.
+Do not trade during significant news events.
 Be aware of black swans.

-What it the most important trading mental aspect, and how do you apply it in your routine?
+What is the most essential trading mental aspect, and how do you apply it in your routine?

-- I try to make my trading as boring as possible.
-So I can leave my computer and do other things.
-Whenever you get too emotional that could mean that your position size is too big.
+- I try to make my trading as dull as possible.
+So I can leave my computer and do other things whenever I get too emotional, which could mean my position size is too big.
 My advice is to reduce leverage from 1:400 to 1:10 or lower.
 So you cannot open more trades.

 What is your strategy to successfully pass the5%ers evaluation account?

-- I knew the most important part was to cut losses to have a low drawdown.
-So it was a breakout strategy risking 1,5% of equity per trade.
-I used to have large stop losses to let the position breath.
+- I knew the most critical part was cutting losses for a low drawdown.
+So it was a breakout strategy, risking 1,5% of equity per trade.
+I used to have significant-stop losses to let the position breathe.
 I hold a trade for about 7-8 hours.

 Please share your recommendations with online resources that were significant to your development path.
-Name and links are appreciated.
+Names and links are appreciated.

 Please write anything you think is important but was not asked.

-- It is very important that you have a life next to trading.
-My wife Romeena and my daughter bring me a lot of joy.
-It is important that your surrounding is in harmony with your trading.
+- It would be best if you had a life next to trading.
+My wife, Romeena, and daughter bring me great joy.
+Your surroundings must be in harmony with your trading.
 I could only grow with the support of my wife and mother.

 You must be logged in to post a comment.